friendlyreminderapp/friendly-reminder-legal/terms-and-conditions.md

 📄 Terms and Conditions
 Effective Date: 2 August 2025

-These Terms and Conditions ("Terms") govern your use of the Friendly Reminder mobile application ("App"), owned and operated by [Your Company or Your Name].
+These Terms and Conditions ("Terms") govern your use of the Friendly Reminder mobile application ("App").

 By using the app, you agree to be bound by these Terms.
 If you do not agree, please do not use the app.